MomsFriendlyDevCo/generic-cache/README.md

 | `mongodb.uri`             | String   | `'mongodb://localhost/mfdc-cache'` | The MongoDB URI to connect to                                        |
 | `mongodb.collection`      | String   | `mfdcCaches`                       | The collection to store cache information within                     |
 | `redis`                   | Object   | [See Redis module settings](https://www.npmjs.com/package/redis#rediscreateclient) | Settings passed to Redis |

+**NOTES**:

+* All modules expose their own `serialize` / `deserialize` properties which defaults to the main properties by default.
+These are omitted from the above table for brevity
+* The MongoDB module does *not* serialize or deserialize by default in order to use its own storage format, set the `serialize` / `deserialize` properties to the main cache object to enable this behaviour